utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 When an external partner is invited to a Partner Workspace by a team they're working with, they only have access to that Partner Workspace and can't access any other workspaces or resources within the team.
 Partners don't have personal or team workspaces within the team they're partnering with.

 Within a Partner Workspace, partners with the Workspace Editor role can [import and export](/docs/getting-started/importing-and-exporting-data/) elements.
 They can also [fork elements](/docs/collaborating-in-postman/using-version-control/forking-entities/) within the same Partner Workspace or to another Partner Workspace within the same team.
 They can't fork elements outside the team.

+Within a Partner Workspace, partners with the Workspace Viewer role can [fork elements](/docs/collaborating-in-postman/using-version-control/forking-entities/) to another Partner Workspace within the same team where they're assigned the Workspace Editor role.
+They can't fork elements outside the team.
+Also, they can't export workspace resources.

 At the team level, all external partners are automatically assigned the Partner role.
 At the workspace level, all partners are assigned [Workspace Editor or Viewer](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) roles when invited to a Partner Workspace.
 Partners can also be assigned the Partner Lead role, which enables them to invite other individuals from their organization to the Partner Workspace.